Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 #### **Activating Code Review Agent**

 1. Navigate to the PR created by Coding Agent
-2. Look for the Copilot icon in the PR review interface
+2. Click into the Reviewers section
-3. Click "Review with Copilot" to start the analysis
+3. Assign Copilot as a reviewer
 4. Wait for the review to complete

 #### **What Code Review Agent Checks**